+This self-paced online module is directed towards mental health professionals.
 This program provides the participant with an in-depth overview of the Link including historical background, modern research, and suggestions for micro and macro level interventions.
 Topics covered include: definitions of animal abuse and the Link; domestic violence and animal abuse; children and animal abuse; elder abuse and animal abuse; animal hoarding; and animal fighting.

 After completing this module, you will be able to:

 - Demonstrate an understanding of animals in context of a family system with attention to diversity.

 - Understand the various roles of violence toward animals and its human implications.

 - Assess personal and community responsibilities toward animal abuse regulations and laws.